SensiPeeps/skyleebot/README.md

 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
 This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.

+You may be using a server where sudo and superuser rights are not permitted by the admins and can only access the server using ssh.
+If this is the case, you may want to use [tmux](https://github.com/tmux/tmux/wiki), so that when you disconnect from your ssh session the bot will be kept alive.

 ### Configuration